jackbravo/condorest-django/README.md

 ### Running

+Create a user for your project `python manage.py createsuperuser`.

-Done, now you can test the site using `python manage.py runserver`
+Done, now you can test the site using `python manage.py runserver`.

 ## Projects